Cottage industry looks at Tracey Hocking, who runs a hugely successful international business, Lazybones from her Byron hinterland haven.

-When Tracey Hocking, founder and creative director of iconic Australian fashion and bedding label, Lazybones, and her husband, Stephen, bought Mulberry Cottage in the Byron Bay hinterland a little more than 10 years ago, she was escaping a stressful office job in Sydney and following her dream of creating a more authentic life.
+When Tracey Hocking, founder and creative director of iconic Australian fashion and bedding label, Lazybones, and her husband, Stephen, bought Mulberry Cottage industry in the Byron Bay hinterland a little more than 10 years ago, she was escaping a stressful office job in Sydney and following her dream of creating a more authentic life.

 “The house was called Mulberry Cottage by the last owners after a huge mulberry tree that was in the back yard,” Tracey says.
 “Sadly, most of it fell down after a lot of rain — and minutes after our young son had ridden his little bike under it.
 It’s a typical small farmhouse, built mainly from timber milled on the property.
 Most of the internal lining boards are teak, which is incredibly hard, though it’s sad so many of the original old trees were cut down.
 Like many small cottages, it’s had bits tacked onto it through the years, and we’d love to add more one day.
 For now though, we’re enjoying our vegie gardens and the lovely fruit trees.”